 Kilts themselves were seen as early as the 1500's as a form of highland dress - although they looked quite different from today's version.

-Scotland has a population of around 5,295,000 (estimated figure from the official 2011 census), but there are an enormous number of people around the world who have Scottish ancestors... anywhere between 45 and 85 million of them!
+Scotland has a population of around 5,295,000 (from the official 2011 census which is the most recent available, census 2021 is being planned), but there are an enormous number of people around the world who have Scottish ancestors... anywhere between 45 and 85 million of them!

 Today, a clan is a legally recognized group in Scotland, and it has a 'corporate identity' by law (the same way a business or company has).